tomasklaen/uosc/README.md

 # same as ^ but when in fullscreen
 timeline_size_min_fullscreen=0
 timeline_size_max_fullscreen=60
+# same thing as calling toggle-progress command once on startup
+timeline_start_hidden=no
 # timeline opacity
 timeline_opacity=0.8
 # top (and bottom in no-border mode) border of background color to help visually